neptune-ai/docs/docs/index.rst

 - `Blog <https://neptune.ai/blog>`_: Provides in-depth articles about best practices and trends in machine learning.
 - `Neptune user community <https://spectrum.chat/neptune-community?tab=posts>`_: Meet other Neptune users and developers and start a discussion.
 - Presentations, talks, podcasts
-- Technical Support: Should you require further support, or have feature requests, reach out at support@neptune.ai or click the chat icon in the bottom right corner of the Neptune UI.
+- Technical Support: Should you require further support, or have feature requests, reach out at contact@neptune.ai or click the chat icon in the bottom right corner of the Neptune UI.

 Spread the Love
 ===============